 Made By American Indians portrays the emotions and sensibilities of contemporary American Indians in both rural and urban settings.
 One can readily hear the resounding complexity of the “City Indian” as well as the more pastoral life of the reservation.
 This version is a brass band version of the former concert band work (2009).

-CONTACT TO GET SCORE AND PARTS:
+TO GET BRASS BAND SCORE AND PARTS: